 We love visiting Spain.
+From Girona and Lloret de Mar in Catalunya to San Sebastian in Basque Country to places like Malaga and Granada in Andalucia, Spain has something for everyone.
 The network of high speed trains throughout the country makes it super easy to plan a Spanish weekend city break.
 We recently flew from Dublin to Madrid for a weekend and used the opportunity to take a day trip to Segovia, about 30 minutes away by high speed rail.
 Segovia is a town known for ancient engineering, formidable fortifications, and great eats.
 Here are our top picks why a day trip to Segovia by a high speed rail is a must do if you visit Madrid.

 Admire Segovia's Roman Aqueduct, A Feat of Ancient Engineering